apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 # Summary
 [summary]: #summary

-We propose FamilySeer, a new search method that optimizes search efficiency and search quality of the Auto-scheduler.
+We propose FamilySeer, a new search method that optimizes search efficiency and quality of the Auto-scheduler.
 We introduce several features:

 - FamilySeer exploits the subgraph similarity to form a collection of subgraph families and constructs cost models at subgraph family basis to improve cost model accuracy.
 - We enable subgraphs within each family to share the search results within each tuning iteration, avoiding costly code measurements on real hardware and thus accelerating the search process to converge to optimal results.